133 Dalmeny Drive, Prestons NSW 2170, Australia +612-96074650 & 0412-203382

 Add to that, many claim to hear an improvement when speakers are designed to deal with heat in an organised way.
 And I agree with them.

-The Voice Coil (VC) is made of Copper (rarely anything else).
+The Voice Coil (VC) is made of Copper (rare if anything else).
 It has a Thermal Coefficiency of 0.4% per single unit of Centigrade.
-So if a VC has a coil resistance, called Re in T-S parlance, then each C degree of increased heat will cause 0.4% increase of Re.
+So if a VC has a coil resistance, called "Re" in T-S parlance, then each C degree of increased heat will cause 0.4% increase of Re.
 So if Re is 6 Ohm at 20C, then at 21C Re has increased to 6.024 Ohm.
-If the VC is increased by 100C (not unusual) then Re would now be 8.4 Ohm (40% increase.
-The result can be viewed two ways, that Qe increases proportionally to the increase in Re and that the 'No' (nominal sensitivity of driver) will be reduced.
-But even easier to understand is that the RMS current drawn from the 'voltage' amplifier will be reduced and the same result, less power is drawn (current amplifiers will not have this problem - but that is a different topic).
-The driver will now be less loud by a known amount and this is LTD.
+If the VC is increased by 100C (not unusual) then Re would now be 8.4 Ohm, a 40% increase.
+The Qe will also be raised by the same 40%.

 BUT...

-A mechanism is now being discussed here in Sydney that may well be the breakthrough we seek.
+Hence we have a mystery, one that has persisted for decades.
+But I will reveal one mechanism that may help to or lead to a resolution.
+This mechanism is now being discussed here in Sydney that may well be the breakthrough we seek.
 If this mechanism is correct, then both driver manufacturers and system designers (like ourselves) will be able to deal with this factor in a much more focussed way!

 Joe R.